pinterest/mysql_utils/README.md

 This script provides administrators a quick view of what is in production in a format that is easy to use for shell scripting.
 The script can also pull in hardware, availability zone, etc...
+  - **mysql_restore_logical.py**
+This script finds a logical backup, restores it, sets up replication.
   - **mysql_restore_xtrabackup.py**
-This script finds a backup, restores it, sets up replication and then adds the new instance to service discovery based on data recorded by launch_replacement_db_host.py.
+This script finds a xtrabackup backup, restores it, sets up replication and then adds the new instance to service discovery based on data recorded by launch_replacement_db_host.py.
   - **mysql_shard_status.py**
 This script displays the status in service discovery of an instance.
 Primarily